- Register for DDW.

 Speaker Ready Room

-Speakers must check in at the Speaker Ready Room at least 24 hours prior to their scheduled presentation.
-The computers in the Speaker Ready Room will be configured with hardware and software exactly like the computer in the meeting rooms.
-It is imperative that you review your presentation in the Speaker Ready Room.
-This is where technicians can help resolve any compatibility or formatting issues and explain the in-room setup.
+Speakers must check in at the Speaker Ready Room at least 24 hours prior to their scheduled presentations.
+The computers in the Speaker Ready Room will be configured with hardware and software exactly like the computers in the meeting rooms.
+It is imperative that you review your presentation in the Speaker Ready Room where technicians can help resolve any compatibility or formatting issues and explain the in-room setup.